 Lead Trainer: Ruth Knox is currently a Senior Policy Fellow for The Health Foundation.
 Before this, she was a Senior Civil Servant in four government departments: Foreign Office, where she was head of operations; Home Office, where she led counter-terrorism work and the Department of Health.

 A specialist course at the Civil Service College, This training will equip attendees with a detailed understanding of how the PQ system works and the settings in which it occupies.
 The specificity of drafting briefs will be delved into and the answers and questions themselves which may come to light.
 This is a signature course for any involved as well as those interested in the process, this programme is continually updated regularly and made bespoke because of the changing nature of PQA.

 Lead Trainer: Andrew was the MP for Hendon from 1997 to 2010 and was the leader of the Labour Group in 1990.
 Andrew’s varied career has allowed him to build a reputation as an expert in private members’ legislation.
 He has chaired the Joint Select Committee on Human Rights and served on the Standards and Privileges Committee for nine years, the Work and Pensions Committee for seven years and the powerful Liaison Committee for five years.

-Co-production is crucial for the future of the Public Sector and Civil Service, it will help to reshape public services and to ensure that they properly serve their purpose in the new forms it will take.
-This course looks at how organisations interact and engage with the public and how they can create cohesion involving citizens in reshaping and enhancing public services.
+Co-production is crucial for the future of the public sector and civil service, it will help to reshape public services and to ensure that they properly serve their purpose in the new forms it will take.
+This policy course looks at how organisations interact and engage with the public and how they can create cohesion involving citizens in reshaping and enhancing public services.

-We have even more policy skills and awareness courses that might be of interest to you here.
+We have even more policy skills and awareness courses available at the Civil Service College.